abuultjens/ref-remover/README.md

 # ref-remover
-This program removes a specific entry (eg. 'Reference') from a fasta file and outputs snp sites
+This program is a multi-option tool that removes a specific entry (eg. 'Reference') from a multi fasta file

 # Author
 Andrew Buultjens